-Sue & Sue.
-Counseling the Culturally Diverse: Theory and Practice, 5th Edition Evaluation: Written self-evaluations will be submitted after the last class session and, at the latest, with the submission of the final paper.
+Evaluation: Written self-evaluations will be submitted after the last class session, or at the latest, with the submission of the final paper.
 These evaluations will contain specific observations of the extent to which you participated in and gained from the class.
+E.g.,